JACKYLUO1991/Face-skin-hair-segmentaiton-and-skin-color-evaluation/README.md

 # Some of my thoughts: classification of skin color

 Other solutions
-1. Image segmentation to obtain the face area
+1. Image segmentation to obtain the face area.
-2. Extract the skin part of the face, that is, remove the mouth and eye area
+2. Extract the skin part of the face, that is, remove the mouth and eye area.
-3. Classification learning using machine learning clustering algorithm
+3. Classification learning using machine learning clustering algorithm.

-## Remark
+## Remarks

 After the paper is accepted, I will make all the source code and training process public.
 Thank you for your support!